hiepyeuh/nevron/SECURITY.md

 All contributors must comply with:

 1. This security policy
+2. The Nevron Public License (NPL)
-2. Data protection regulations
+3. Data protection regulations
-3. Industry security standards
+4. Industry security standards
-4. Company security guidelines
+5. Company security guidelines

 ## Updates to This Policy